aralroca/aralroca.com/posts/cat-dog-classifier.md

 ## Conclusion

-We've seen how we can solve any kind of image classification problem with a few steps.
-As an example we have implemented a cats/dogs classifier.
+We've seen how to solve any kind of image classification problem with a few steps.
+As an example we have implemented a cat/dog classifier.
 The same example can be replicated for any type of image classification:

 - Skin cancer detection
 - Rock-paper-scissors game